Conservation Easement Steward

 - Functional knowledge of GIS mapping and GPS data collection.

-- Facility with the Microsoft Office suite of applications.
+- Familiarity with the Microsoft Office suite of applications.

-- Ability to navigate in the forest alone with map and compass, sometimes in remote locations.
+- Ability to navigate in the forest alone with a map and compass, sometimes in remote locations.

 - Valid driver’s license, proof of insurance, and access to a reliable vehicle.